Abbi-Hope Jihye Park

 What has given you comfort and hope during this time?

-I was crocheting and found this community that makes crochet dolls that are really cute.
-You basically just crochet things, stuff them, and put some eyes on them.
-I actually got my church small group leader into crocheting, too.
+I was crocheting and found this community that makes really cute crochet dolls.
+You basically crochet things, stuff them, and put some eyes on them.
+I actually got my church small group leader into crocheting as well.
 Another hobby I picked up is gardening.
-We have a garden that I never really used because I was really busy, but I was able to plant new seeds.
-We already had like a whole carrot farm and obviously green onions, but those have been there since the beginning.
+We have a garden that I never really used because I was busy, but I was able to plant new seeds.
+We already had a whole carrot farm and, obviously, green onions, but those have been there since the beginning.
 I planted snow peas, and they’re a vining plant, so they climb onto this rack.
-I got four pets during the quarantine.
+I also got four pets during the quarantine.
 I got one bearded dragon, a crested gecko, and two leopard geckos.
 My bearded dragon eats vegetables, which is the main reason why I started gardening.

 Do you think that the pandemic has changed you?

-Before, you would go to each class and you’d have to look at the whiteboard, write things down like homework assignments, and sometimes it would be on the other side of the classroom, but now everything for my classes is on Google Classroom.
-Quarantine has just made me more productive because I’m able to see my assignments being put in and graded.
+Before, you would go to each class and have to look at the whiteboard, write things down, like homework assignments, and sometimes it would be on the other side of the classroom.
+Everything for my classes is now on Google Classroom.
+Quarantine has made me more productive because I’m able to see my assignments being put in and graded.
 It’s all super fast.
 I’m literally seeing my assignments getting checked off as I turn them in.
-That’s a good way it has changed me.
+That’s a good way that [the pandemic] has changed me.
 Another change is that I’ve gotten a lot closer to my family.
-In December we did an advent calendar for the first time.
-Usually, advent calendars are like “you get a chocolate every day,” or if it’s a dog advent calendar, then the dog gets a dog treat every day.
+In December, we did an advent calendar for the first time.
+Usually advent calendars are like you get a chocolate every day, or if it’s a dog advent calendar, then the dog gets a treat every day.

-My family did a fun activity every day instead, so some of the days we did ornament painting.
-One day, we went to this mochi shop that I’ve been wanting to go to for so long, and it was so good; that was my favorite day.
+My family did a fun activity every day instead, so on some days, we did ornament painting.
+One day, we went to a mochi shop that I’d been wanting to go to for so long, and it was so good; that was my favorite day.
 We did a bunch of really fun activities like that.
-December was my favorite month in quarantine, not only because of the holidays, but because we had that family time every single day.
+December was my favorite month in quarantine, not only because of the holidays, but because we had that family time every day.

-It sounds like you really adapted well to quarantine and really landed on your feet.
+It sounds like you adapted well to quarantine and landed on your feet.
 If the pandemic were to end tomorrow, what’s the first thing you would do?

 I would go hang out with some of my middle school friends.
-At the beginning of COVID, we all hung out at the Irvine Spectrum (a shopping mall) for a little bit, but that was just one time I saw them.
+At the beginning of COVID, we all hung out at the Irvine Spectrum [shopping mall] for a little bit, but that was just one time I saw them.
 I would like to hang out with them one more time before I go off to high school.
-I still text them and we still do keep in contact, but obviously, we can’t go out right now.
+I still text them and we do keep in contact, but obviously, we can’t go out right now.

-Also, my church has been having in-person services, and I want to hang out with my church group, because I really like the girls in my grade.
+Also, my church has been holding in-person services, and I want to hang out with my church group because I like the girls in my grade.
 It would be fun if we could go out without masks, do whatever we want, and not social distance.
 The main thing I would do is hang out with my friends.